chmouel/gosmee/README.md

 ## Kubernetes

-You can expose an internal kubernetes via gosmee :
+You can expose an internal kubernetes deployment or service with gosmee :

 ```yaml
 ---